 Have you wondered how to facilitate a team debrief through a learning and review process?

-In a recorded webinar (below) I share with a management team the team debrief or after action learning process called Distinctive: Working Well: 100 Days Better.
-The process uses a solution-focused process, and it can be used with a variety of teams and areas of goals or objectives.
+In a recorded webinar (below), I share the team debriefs or after-action learning process called Distinctive: Working Well: 100 Days Better with a management team.
+The method uses a solution-focused approach, and teams can use the debrief with various teams and areas of goals or objectives.

-To download the full how-to packet with templates – CLICK HERE
+To download the entire how-to packet with templates – CLICK HERE

 What Makes a Team Debrief Effective?